-If possible, you can avoid to provide a length modifier to VARCHAR.
+If possible, you should avoid providing a length modifier to VARCHAR.

-I have found that many times we actually don’t require to add any restriction on VARCHAR length.
+I found that many times we don’t require to add any restriction on VARCHAR length.

-The main performance difference between VARCHAR and VARCHAR(n) is, VARCHAR don’t require to check any length rule and VARCHAR(n) require to check length rule before any execution.
+The main performance difference between VARCHAR and VARCHAR(n) is, VARCHAR don’t need to check any length rule, and VARCHAR(n) requires to check length rule before any execution.

 PostgreSQL also supports TEXT so even TEXT is a bit faster than VARCHAR.

-Imagine that, Your table has one VARCHAR(10) column and later you require to change the size up to VARCHAR(30) and table size is around 10 GB.
+Imagine that, your table has a VARCHAR(10) column, and later you require to change the size to VARCHAR(30) and table size is around 10 GB.

-For this requirement you require ALTER command which may take long time to execute because of the big size of the table.
+For this requirement, you need ALTER command which may take a long time to execute because of the vast size of the table.

-In this case I suggest this, use VARCHAR or TEXT and perform require limit validation from Front-end or write one CHECK Constraint on this column.
+In this case, I suggest to use VARCHAR or TEXT and perform the limit validation from Front-end or write one CHECK Constraint on the column.

 CHECK Constraint like: